eu-digital-identity-wallet/eudi-lib-android-wallet-core/docs/wallet-core/eu.europa.ec.eudi.wallet.transactionLogging.presentation/-v-p-token-consensus-serializer/index.md

 # VPTokenConsensusSerializer

-object [VPTokenConsensusSerializer](index.md) : KSerializer&lt;Consensus.PositiveConsensus.VPTokenConsensus&gt;
+object [VPTokenConsensusSerializer](index.md) : KSerializer&lt;Consensus.PositiveConsensus&gt;

-Custom serializer for Consensus.PositiveConsensus.VPTokenConsensus objects.
+Custom serializer for Consensus.PositiveConsensus objects.

 This serializer handles the serialization and deserialization of VP Token consensus data, which contains verifiable presentations that have been agreed upon during the consensus process.
 The serializer delegates the actual presentations serialization to [VerifiablePresentationsSerializer](../-verifiable-presentations-serializer/index.md).